clf21/nf-gene-editing-ngs/README.md

 > above), which instruments it in such a way that failures can be
 > identified.

+> [!NOTE]
+> A further round of deterministic downsampling can occur at this step.

 ##### `listSequencingSamples` (in `modules/list-sequencing-samples.nf`)

 Inputs:
+1. Successful deployment trigger.
-1. Channel of sample FASTQ path.
+2. Channel of sample FASTQ path.

 Outputs:
 1. Channel of samples that meet the filter criteria, grouped by sample